Optimization of conveyance of quantum particles by moving potential well: Introduction

-We study how the survival probability changes by directly investigating the time-dependent \SDG equation and find that the survival probability decays rapidly in an early stage and then relaxes exponentially at the late time.
+We study how the survival probability changes by investigating the time-dependent \SDG equation.
+We begin by obtaining the relaxation rate purely quantum mechanically by a direct numerical method in a system with finite length.
+This method is not valid after the wave reaches the boundary, but we can estimate the relaxation rate rather reasonably within the time before the wave reaches the boundary.
+To confirm the results, we also study the relaxation rate in a system with an absorbing boundary.
+We find that the survival probability decays rapidly in an early stage and then relaxes exponentially at the late time.
 This exponential decay of survival probability is understood as a tunneling process over a barrier in the moving frame.
-We investigate this phenomenon from a viewpoint of linear combination of eigenstates of the system for the given value of acceleration constant $a$.
+We investigate this phenomenon from a viewpoint of linear combination of eigenstates of the given value of acceleration constant $a$.
 Each eigenstate oscillates with the frequency given by the eigenenergy.
 To realize the exponential decay, a Lorentzian distribution is necessary.
 The dephasing of the states with this distribution gives an exponential decay in time.
 Indeed, we confirm a Lorentzian distribution of eigenvalues around the metastable state.
 To study this property, we analyze the process from the viewpoint of the Wentzel-Kramers-Brillouin (WKB) method, and the origin of the Lorentzian distribution of eigenvalues is confirmed.

-In this paper, we begin with obtaining the relaxation rate purely quantum mechanically by a direct numerical method in a system with finite length.
-This method is not valid after the wave reaches the boundary, but we can estimate the relaxation rate rather reasonably within the time before the wave reaches the boundary.
-To confirm the results, we also study the relaxation rate in a system with an absorbing boundary.
-In the case of deep potential-well, the relaxation rates obtained by the numerical method agree well with those obtained by a simple WKB method, while they do not agree with for a shallow potential as naturally expected.
+In the case of deep potential well, the relaxation rates obtained by the numerical method agree well with those obtained by a simple WKB method, while they do not agree with for a shallow potential as naturally expected.
 This type of problem has been studied in detail as a scattering problem with a more sophisticated method~\cite{Child-text,Siegert,Feshbach1958,Feshbach1962,Feshbach1967,Fano,Hazi-Taylor,Langer1937,Miller-Good,Connor1968,Dickinson1970,Mayer-Walter}.
 For shallow cases, we applied the method using the connection relation with the Weber function, which gives better agreement with the numerical results.